Back to Articles

 How long does emergency tax last if I do nothing?

 Emergency tax continues indefinitely until Revenue issues a Tax Credit Certificate to your employer.
 After 8 weeks, the rate may increase further.
 It does not stop automatically.
-To end emergency tax, register the employer on Revenue.ie/myAccount immediately.
+To end emergency tax, register the employer on Revenue.ie/the Revenue system immediately.
 Revenue processes standard PAYE refund claims within 5 to 10 business days of submission.
 MyTaxRebate submits all open years together, so the combined refund for 2022 to 2025 arrives in a single Revenue payment to your bank account.

 Can I get emergency tax back immediately or only at year end?

 Revenue processes refunds after the tax year ends.
 You cannot receive a mid-year refund for emergency tax paid earlier in the same year.
-Once the tax year closes, you can submit a year-end review and Revenue issues the refund within 5–10 business days of submission.
+Once the tax year closes, you can submit a year-end review and Revenue issues the refund within 5 - 10 business days of submission.
 MyTaxRebate reviews all four open years (2022, 2023, 2024, and 2025) in a single engagement, submitting all claims directly to Revenue on your behalf with no upfront payment required.

 Do I need my old payslips to claim back emergency tax?